Rustic Wood Flooring Ideas | Home Flooring Pros

-There are certain interior design trends that come and go, a lot of fuss is made about them, some people go a bit crazy attempting to remodel their homes to fit the latest must-have look; and then there are other interior design trends that quietly stand their ground, often referred to as designer classics, never quite going out of fashion, but occasionally ever so slightly reinventing themselves to suit the current mood.
+There are certain interior design trends that come and go, a lot of fuss is made about the most popular flooring in new homes, some people go a bit crazy attempting to remodel their homes to fit the latest must-have look; and then there are other interior design trends that quietly stand their ground, often referred to as designer classics, never quite going out of fashion, but occasionally ever so slightly reinventing themselves to suit the current mood.
 The people who choose these fail-safe looks are, arguably, the happier ones!

 For example, out of nowhere it would seem, all the interior design gurus are talking about Rustic Industrial.
 In its most simplistic interpretation this means pairing your reclaimed, rustic wood with cool, metallic accents; in broader strokes it is about combining sleek contemporary furnishings with more rugged, rough-and-ready wood ones.